mojaloop/pisp-project/docker-live/README.md

 # Docker-Live

-A live lab environment for PISP Demos
+A live lab environment for PISP Demos.
+Deployed using K8s + Helm

 ## Prerequisites